 You will need a one-quart jar or two-pint jars with screw-top lids but this is a quick-pickle process that does not require a complicated canning procedure.
 The filled jars must be stored in the refrigerator for up to one month.

-- 6 eggplants
+- 6 young eggplants (firm, unbruised)

-- Dash of coarse Kosher salt
+- Optional: Kosher salt (to taste)

 - Optional: fresh or dried mint leaves (finely minced)

-- Optional: 1-2 teaspoons dried oregano
+- Optional: 1 to 2 teaspoons dried oregano

 - Optional: 1/4 green bell pepper (minced)

-- 1-2 cups extra-virgin olive oil
+- 1 to 2 cups extra-virgin olive oil

 - After 1 hour, squeeze the eggplant to drain out any remaining excess water.

-The pickled eggplants can be stored for up to 1 month in the refrigerator.
+Note: Pickled eggplants can be stored for up to 1 month in the refrigerator.
 Do not store them at room temperature.